Gosforth Academy: Facilities

-Gosforth Academy has a wide range of quality of facilities.
-Some areas are in desperate need of modernisation whilst some are up-to-date.
-Much of the original 1960s building of the then High School no longer exists.

-Gosforth Academy's present building is actually 2 buildings; one building has 2 floors and the other 3 and a half floors (the half being a Mezzanine Level which is currently used as an art gallery and a computer suite).
+Gosforth Academy's present building is actually two buildings; one building has 2 floors and the other 3 and a half floors (the half being a Mezzanine Level which is currently used as an art gallery and a computer suite).
 This difference in buildings can be clearly seen when you are crossing between the two via stairs.
 The room numbers for the bottom floor begin with a zero; the middle floor room numbers begin with a one; and the top floor room numbers begin with two.

 The 2002 building cost a total of £9 million.
 Companies that assisted with the construction of the 2002 building included Newcastle City Design Department, Multicare and Desco.
 Desco handled the Mechanical and Electrical services for Phase 3, costing £3 million.
 The school is also part of the "Building Schools for the Future" Initiative.

 In 2009 plans to extend the back of the school with a new sports hall were accepted.
 Building commenced soon after, and was unaffected by the change in the Building Schools for the Future policy.
 A multimillion-pound gym full of P.E. equipment was built ready for use by September 2011.
 This is accompanied by a 9-court sports hall.